 Your child might need treatment if they are abusing delta-8 THC or other substances.

-Despite the legality of delta-8 THC, cannabis products containing delta-8 can be highly addictive.
+Despite the legality, cannabis products containing delta-8 can be highly addictive.
 Teens and young adults are much more vulnerable to developing an addiction than older adults.

 Many treatment centers offer inpatient and outpatient services depending upon the severity of your child’s substance abuse.